 Great experiences arise when learners are engaged and motivated – when learning content, together with the way it’s delivered, supports them in gaining the skills they need.
 A successful outcome is when those skills help individuals – and the organisation – meet their objectives.
 Therefore, It’s important to consider the type of workplace learning that’s needed.
 Generally, there are two, the first builds technical skills – such as security training or compliance and the second would build on skills development – such as leadership, communication, customer service.

 But, how do you make this happen?
 What should my organisation consider when designing learning programmes?
-Join us on 29th October at 9.30 am BST to find out more about creating continuous workplace learning experiences and to pick up tips for your own corporate learning and development programmes.
+Watch this on-demand webinar to find out more about creating continuous workplace learning experiences and to pick up tips for your own corporate learning and development programmes.

 In this webinar David Perring, Fosway Group’s director of research, Europe’s #1 HR industry analyst and Alan Hiddleston, D2L Europe account director and programmatic learning expert will talk us through how:

 - To engineer coherent learning experiences that can cover complex goals or topics, but still feel ‘easy’ to engage with as a learner